-In the event of oil or other pollutant spilling into the water contact on VHF CH 14.
+In the event of oil or other pollutant spilling into the water contact ONS immediately.
 Failure to do so may result in a prosecution under the Merchant Shipping Act 1995 Section 136(1).
+A major part of the River Orwell is designated as a site of Special Scientific Interest under the Wildlife and Countryside act 1981 and a Special Protection Area under the EU Bird Directive.
+It is therefore important that any spills are dealt with immediately.